 These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information reporting that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

 Factual Reporting: MIXED

-In review, Quadrant frequently uses loaded words in headlines and articles such as: Burn, Climate Witches, Burn.
-This article is also one of many that questions whether climate change is influenced by human’s.
-They have also been accused to creating scientific hoaxes.
-Quadrant usually sources their information, but sometimes uses poor sources such as Judith Curry.
+In review, Quadrant frequently uses loaded words in headlines and articles such as Burn, Climate Witches, Burn.
+This article is also one of many that question whether humans influence climate change.
+They have also been accused of creating scientific hoaxes.
+Quadrant usually sources their information but sometimes uses poor sources such as Judith Curry.
 Essentially, all articles favor the right and conservative causes.